-The setting recognises that when children are absent from education, this can be a vital warning sign of a range of safeguarding possibilities.
+The school recognises that when children are absent from education, this can be a vital warning sign of a range of safeguarding possibilities.
 They are also at significant risk of underachieving, being victims of abuse and harm, exploitation, radicalisation, and not being in education, employment or training (NEET) later in life.

-Where possible the setting will hold more than one emergency contact number for each child.
+Where possible the school will hold more than one emergency contact number for each child.

-The setting will ensure that there is a record of joiners and leavers as defined in The Education (Pupil Registration) (England) 2006 (amended 2016).
+The school will ensure that there is a record of joiners and leavers as defined in The Education (Pupil Registration) (England) 2006 (amended 2016).

-When removing a child's name, the setting will notify the Surrey County Council of: (a) the full name of the child, (b) the full name and address of any parent with whom the child normally resides, (c) at least one telephone number of the parent, (d) the child's future address and destination setting, if applicable, and (e) the ground in regulation 8 under which the child's name is to be removed from the setting register.
+When removing a child's name, the school will notify Surrey County Council of: (a) the full name of the child, (b) the full name and address of any parent with whom the child normally resides, (c) at least one telephone number of the parent, (d) the child's future address and destination school, if applicable, and (e) the ground in Regulation 8 under which the child's name is to be removed from the school register.

-The setting will make reasonable enquiries to establish the whereabouts of a child jointly with the Local Authority, before deleting the child's name from the setting register if the deletion is under regulation 8(1), sub-paragraphs (f) (iii) and (h) (iii) of The Education (Pupil Registration) (England) 2006 (amended 2016).
+The school will make reasonable enquiries to establish the whereabouts of a child jointly with the Local Authority, before deleting the child's name from the school register if the deletion is under Regulation 8(1), Sub-paragraphs (f) (iii) and (h) (iii) of The Education (Pupil Registration) (England) 2006 (amended 2016).

-The setting will:
+The school will:

-- Enter children on the admissions register on the first day on which the setting has agreed, or has been notified, that the child will attend the setting. - Notify Surrey County Council within five days of adding a child's name to the admission register.
-The notification must include all the details contained in the admission register for the new child. - Monitor each child's attendance through their daily register and follow Surrey County Council procedure in cases of unauthorised absence. - Remove a child's name from the admissions register on the date that the child leaves the setting. - The setting will notify Surrey County Council when they are about to remove a child's name from the setting register under any of the fifteen grounds listed in the regulations, no later than the date that the child's name is due to be removed.
+- enter children on the admissions register on the first day on which the school has agreed, or has been notified, that the child will attend the school - notify Surrey County Council within five days of adding a child's name to the admission register.
+The notification must include all the details contained in the admission register for the new child - monitor each child's attendance through their daily register and follow Surrey County Council procedure in cases of unauthorised absence - remove a child's name from the admissions register on the date that the child leaves the school - the school will notify Surrey County Council when they are about to remove a child's name from the school register under any of the fifteen grounds listed in the Regulations, no later than the date that the child's name is due to be removed

-Where parents/carers notify the setting, in writing, of their intention to Electively Home Educate (EHE) the setting will forward a copy of the letter to the Surrey County Council Inclusion Team.
+Where parents/carers notify the school, in writing, of their intention to Electively Home Educate (EHE) the school will forward a copy of the letter to the Surrey County Council Inclusion Team.

-Where parents/carers orally indicate that they intend to withdraw their child to EHE and no letter has been received, the setting will not remove the child from roll and will notify the Inclusion Team at the earliest opportunity.
+Where parents/carers orally indicate that they intend to withdraw their child to EHE and no letter has been received, the school will not remove the child from roll and will notify the Inclusion Team at the earliest opportunity.